notwaldorf/notwaldorf.github.com/_posts/2014-06-23-unscary-lldb.markdown

 ## Step 2.
 Make it crash
-Since we (me) are investigating a crash, the first thing you need is a stack trace that tells you what's crashing.
+Since we (me) are investigating a crash, the first thing you need is a stack trace that tells you where the crash is.
 So, start your process in `lldb`, make it crash, and we'll take it from there.

 Side bar: I literally typed this blog out while sorting out a crash in the